dentarg/auth0-blog/_posts/2018-02-26-webpack-4-release-what-is-new.markdown

 ## 3. WebAssembly Support Out of the Box

 WebAssembly (wasm) is a new portable, and load-time-efficient format suitable for compilation to the web.
 It's really fast and the developer community is embracing it rapidly.
-In lieu of this, Webpack 4 now supports WebAssembly out of the box.
+For this reason, Webpack 4 now supports WebAssembly out of the box.

-The WebAssembly modules can only be used in async chunks.
-They would be very bad for performance, thus the reason why it doesn't work in initial chunks.

 In Webpack 4, you can import and export any local WebAssembly module.
+And you can write loaders that allow you to import C++, C and Rust directly.

+**Note:** The WebAssembly modules can only be used in async chunks.

 ## 4. Support for various Module Types